dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-124.png)

->**7x MSR - Stockouts - Province - Pivot table**
+>**85 MSR - Stockouts - Province - Pivot table**
 >
 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stockouts - Province - Pivot table"
->**Description**: "MSR DV xx - Monthly Stock Reporting / Stockout by item / Last 12 months / Province / By item / Pivot table This report displays a Pivot table with all items and indicating for each item whether it was out of stock for each of the health facilities in a province for the last 12 months".
+>**Description**: "MSR DV 85 - Monthly Stock Reporting / Stockout by item / Last 12 months / Province / By item / Pivot table
+This report displays a Pivot table with all items and indicating for each item whether it was out of stock for each of the health facilities in a province for the last 12 months".
 >>
 >>**Columns**